vladarts/ide-gen/README.md

 ### IntelliJ IDEA modules structure

+Intellij IDEA supports adding of several modules to the one project.
+The idea of the tools is to keep modules structure as they are present in the VCS.
+In comparison to Github, Gitlab supports deeper subgroup level so that modules structure may be useful.

-Program automatically parses VCS URLs to define modules names.
+To achieve it the tool automatically parses VCS URLs to define modules names.
 Example:

 - `git@github.com:xxxbobrxxx/ide-gen.git` -> `xxxbobrxxx.ide-gen`